IgnasiSanfeliu/sm64-port-catalan-translation/README.md

 This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.

+This line is a test line to ensure it all is working fine.

 ## Building native executables

 ### Linux